 This post discusses Disability Ratings in NC Workers’ Compensation cases.
-A rating is an integral part of any settlement discussion in workers’ compensation but what is it, who makes this rating and when does it happen?
+A rating is an integral part of any settlement discussion in workers’ compensation, but what is it?
+Who makes this rating and when does it happen?

 Your disability rating is a percentage loss in functionality of the injured body part.
 In simple terms, the rating represents how your injury has permanently affected your body.
 For example, if you broke your leg at work and it heals, there still may be some permanent loss of function to your leg.
 In addition, there may be scarring or other residuals that affect your ability to earn wages in the future.
-You can also read Types of NC Workers’ Compensation Disability Benefits.

 In accepted Workers’ Comp claims, your “authorized treating physician” will determine if you have any permanent disability after you have reached what is called “maximum medical improvement” or sometimes abbreviated as MMI.
 Maximum medical improvement occurs when you have finished all relevant medical treatment and further improvement is not expected.
 Your “authorized treating physician” will be a doctor selected by the workers’ compensation insurance carrier.